Gourav-334/Tosbit/README.md

 ## **1. Introduction**

-Hello dear contributors!
-I am ***Gourav Kumar Mallick*** - the author of this project.
-Tosbit aims at providing very **simple syntax grammar** for database commands, following **relational database** theory & design.
+Hello contributors!
+I am the author of project Tosbit, which aims at providing very **simple syntax grammar** for database commands, following **relational database** theory & design.
 Also there are some key features that we are trying to implement in it to keep the mommentum going & contributing with new ideas.
 Started it as a **hobby project** with excuse of college's minor project, but would really love to see it evolving with improvements.
 I invite all interested developers to freely discuss & contribute to this **open-source** project.

 ## **2. Features**